 I can’t think of a good reason to use one.
 The same can be said for slide and overhead projectors.
 They are relics.

-If you wish to project an image, buy a cheap LED digital projector.
+If you wish to project an image, buy a cheap LED digital projector (affiliate).
 You can pick them up for $80-$100 easily enough.
-They are small, don’t overheat, and portable.
+They are small, don’t overheat, and are portable.

 The LED bulbs are super bright and even the cheaper models exceed 2000 lumens; that’s blinding.
 They are so bright you can use them in daylight.
 No more darkened rooms.
 The more expensive models are perfect for muralists.